jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs4.md

 The author of Proverbs precedes this verse with another call to attention and obedience.
 This is important.
 #jj

+Holiness is essential to correct knowledge of divine things, and the great security from error...
+#charleshodge

 #### v.24
 >Put away perversity from your mouth; keep corrupt talk far from your lips.